 These aren’t hard and fast rules—plenty of great designs break them.
 But they’re a good starting point.
 If you’re still not sure about font pairings, you can pick one of these tested combinations.

 When it comes to colors, look for those that complement each other and fit your brand.
-You can use Adobe’s color wheel to help you choose a palette for your graphics.
+You can use Adobe’s color wheel or Canva's Color Wheel to help you choose a palette for your graphics.

 Create a Hierarchy